 - Is there a daily limit to how many freebies I can sign up for?

 - What’s up with those Birthday Freebie coupons?
 Why do they all say Ryan on them?
 My name’s not Ryan!

 - Question not answered here?

-Started over six years ago, Hey, It’s Free!
-(HIF) is a site where I post free item available to anybody who wants them.
-These include samples, coupons, in-store offers, and more.
+Founded in late 2004, Hey, It’s Free!
+(HIF) is a site where I post free consumer goods, or freebies, available primarily to United States residents.
+These include samples, coupons, in-store offers, and much more.

 I’m glad you asked!
 Without a doubt, there are countless other sites out there where you can find links to free stuff.
 However, unlike those site, we only post 100% legit freebies.
 This means that whenever you sign up for a freebie posted here on HIF, you know it’s going to arrive!